 Many claim that raising the drinking age to 21 in the U.S. has improved safety.
 They say it’s reduced alcohol-related traffic deaths among young people.
 The National Highway Traffic Safety Administration claims that thousands of lives have been saved by the age 21 law.
-Unfortunately the law hasn’t saved any lives at all.
-Instead, it has shifted alcohol-related to young people above the minimum drinking age.
-That is, it has been simply been redistributing alcohol-related deaths from traffic crashes!
+But the law hasn’t saved any lives at all.
+Instead, it has shifted alcohol-related deaths.
+It’s from those 18-20 to those 21-24.
+That is, it’s simply been redistributing alcohol-related deaths!

-Researchers at the Center of Alcohol Studies at Rutgers University long ago found that raising the drinking age to 21 simply shifted traffic deaths.
-That is, it shifted them from those aged 18 to 20 to those aged 21 to 24.
+Researchers at the Center of Alcohol Studies at Rutgers University found this shift long ago.
 Their exhaustive research was federally-funded.
 They found that drinking experience, not drinking age, is the most important factor.1

 Another comprehensive study then examined the effects of different traffic safety measures.
 These included speed limits, seat belt laws, alcohol policies, etc. It did so over time on different age groups.

-The researchers found raising the drinking age was associated with reduced of 5% among 18-20 year-olds.
-However, it was at the expense of an 8% increase among 21-23 year-olds.
+The researchers found raising the drinking age was linked with a reduced of 5% among 18-20 year-olds.
+But it was at the expense of an 8% increase among 21-23 year-olds.

-They reported higher drinking age and “policies which keep teens away from alcohol may to some degree simply shift the attendant mortality risks to young adulthood.”
-Additionally, “the magnitude of the mortality redistribution” is “quite large.”
+They concluded the following. “[P]olicies which keep teens away from alcohol may to some degree simply shift the attendant mortality risks to young adulthood.”
+Also, “the magnitude of the mortality redistribution” is “quite large.”
 2

-Dr. Mike A. Males of the University of California made an important observation.
+Dr. Mike A. Males said it best.
 “The bottom line is that raising the drinking age to 21 did not improve a young person’s odds of avoiding fatal alcohol mishap before age 25.”3

-The popular idea that delaying the consumption of alcohol by young people appears highly questionable.
+The popular idea that delaying drinking by young people appears highly questionable.
 As researchers at the Center of Alcohol Studies found, drinking experience reduces traffic fatalities.

 This suggests that young people should learn to drink in moderation before learning to drive.
-Inexperienced drinking combined with inexperienced driving appears to be a highly dangerous mix.
+Inexperienced drinking combined with inexperienced driving is a highly dangerous mix.

 A Traditional Idea

-This is not a strange or radical idea.
-Many groups around the world teach their children how to drink in moderation as pre-schoolers.
-And they’ve done it for thousands of years.
-They include Italians, Greeks, Spaniards, Jews, Portuguese and many others.
+This isn’t a strange idea.
+Many groups teach their children how to drink in moderation at a young age.
+And they have few drinking-related problems.
+They include Italians, Jews, Spaniards, Portuguese and many others.

-What’s a strange and radical idea is imposing a minimum legal drinking age (MLDA) of 21.
-That’s the highest national MLDA in the world.
+What’s a strange idea is imposing a minimum legal drinking age (MLDA) of 21.
+That’s the highest national MLDA in the world!